xordoquy/dj-pagination/docs/index.rst

 ======================================
-Linaro Django Pagination Documentation
+dj-pagination Documentation
 ======================================

-.. automodule:: linaro_django_pagination
+.. automodule:: dj_pagination

 .. seealso:: To get started quickly see :ref:`usage`
 .. seealso:: See what's new in :ref:`version_2_0_2`